Kalis Ilustrisimo: History

 Throughout most of his latter life, Tatang was secretive about his methods of fighting for they had kept him alive and undefeated for decades.
 It was only in 1976 that Tatang started openly teaching his refinement of the family style to "outsiders", with Antonio "Tony" Diego (1946-2014) and Epifanio "Yuli" Romo as his first students in Manila where he had migrated.
-Other notable students were Christopher "Topher" Ricketts (1955–2010), Romeo "Romy" Macapagal, Pedro Reyes, Edgar Sulite (1957-1997), Rey Galang, Norman Suanico, Inocencio Glaraga, Roberto Morales (deceased 2010), Mark V. Wiley and Ernesto Talag.
+Other notable students were Christopher "Topher" Ricketts (1955–2010), Romeo "Romy" Macapagal, Pedro Reyes, Edgar Sulite (1957-1997), Rey Galang, Norman Suanico, Inocencio "Sioc" Glaraga (deceased 2021), Roberto Morales (deceased 2010), Mark V. Wiley and Ernesto Talag.
 Prior to World War II, Tatang had also privately taught a contemporary, Timoteo Maranga (later on Major Maranga of the Cebu police force).

 Even at his advanced age, Tatang retained the respect accorded him as a fighter in the tough streets of Tondo where he resided.
 As a testament to his reputation, archive footage of Ilustrisimo taken well into his 80s show his speed, control, timing and accuracy with sticks, blades as well as empty hand disarms against live blades in spite of his failing eyesight.

 After Tatang Ilustrisimo's death in 1997, Tony Diego was elected the head of Kalis Ilustrisimo.
-Tony Diego later added a descriptive to the system which became known as Kalis Ilustrisimo Orihinal Repeticion.
+Tony Diego later added a descriptive to the system which became known as Kalis Ilustrisimo Repeticion Orihinal.
 This was on the suggestion of the late Pedro Reyes—that the senior students of Tatang should set up their own schools.
 Thus, there were Bakbakan Kali Ilustrisimo by Rey Galang, "Kali Ilustrisimo" by Topher Ricketts, Tagpas Kalis Ilustrisimo by Romy Macapagal, Luneta Kali Ilustrisimo by Pedro Reyes and Samuel Ilustrisimo and Olistrisimo Eskrima by Roberto Morales.
 Romy Macapagal, as archivist of the Kalis Ilustrisimo system and not founding a school, dropped “Tagpas” and retained Kalis Ilustrismo.
 Romy Macapagal went on to archive the whole system on a historic project with The Immersion Labs Foundation.